vtex/shoreline/styleguides/admin/documentation/data-display/filter-bar.md

 #### Root

-Use this when you want to create your own specific filter that it isn't defined in our resolvers.
+Use this when you want to create your specific filter that isn't defined in our resolvers.

 ##### Interface